 Annoyance: Duplicate music tracks and playlists following iOS 10 update

-After updating to iOS 10, a few users have discovered copies of music tracks and playlists on their devices.
-The issues largely affects music not bought or downloaded through Apple Music, and the duplicates end up taking up additional space on the device.
+After updating to iOS 10, a few users have discovered copies of music tracks, albums, and playlists on their devices.
+The issues largely affect music not bought or downloaded through Apple Music, and the duplicates end up taking up additional space on the device.

 - Connect your device to iTunes and sync your device again.
 If the duplicate tracks and playlists are added to your iTunes library, follow these steps from Apple Support to quickly find and delete them.

 - Another method, although much longer, is to delete each track and playlist individually.
 Find the song or playlist you wish to remove, tap the three horizontal dots on the right, and select Delete.
-Or, after finding the song or playlist, simply swipe on it from right to left and tap Delete.
+Or, after finding the song or playlist, simply swipe it from right to left and tap Delete.

 - You can also delete all your music from your device, and then sync your device through iTunes.
 On your iOS device, go to Settings > General > Storage & iCloud Usage > Manage Storage > Music, then swipe from right to left on All Songs and tap Delete.

 Annoyance: Mail threads are not in chronological order

 While iOS 10 doesn’t completely reinvent the way you interact with the Mail app, it has left a lot of people wondering what Apple did to it between iOS 9 and iOS 10.
 Many who are in constant communication with people through email are finding that they’re unable to follow the conversation thread because it’s out of order, or their responses are simply missing.
 It’s certainly an annoyance, but one that can be easily fixed using the OS’ own tools.